JStover95/FaaSr-Functions/WeatherVisualization/README.md

 ## Prerequisites

-This example function assumes you already completed the tutorial ([https://faasr.io/FaaSr-Docs/tutorial/](https://faasr.io/FaaSr-Docs/tutorial/)) and have the necessary repositories and configuration set up.
-This walkthrough will use the `FaaSr/FaaSr-Functions` repo as the function code source repository, but you may use your own repository as you follow along.
+This example function assumes you already completed the FaaSr tutorial ([https://faasr.io/FaaSr-Docs/tutorial/](https://faasr.io/FaaSr-Docs/tutorial/)) and have the necessary repositories and configuration set up.
+This tutorial will use the `FaaSr/FaaSr-Functions` repo as the function code source repository, but you may use your own repository as you follow along.

 ## Understanding our Data